JiangXue0820/research_trend_analyzer/README.md

 - **pandas**: Data analysis and Excel export
 - **tqdm**: Progress bars for long-running operations

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make changes with proper testing
-4. Submit a pull request

 ## License

 This project is built upon the original `research_trend_analyzer_light` codebase and maintains compatibility with its functionality while adding langchain agent capabilities.

-## Acknowledgments

-- Original `research_trend_analyzer_light` project for the core functionality
-- Langchain and Langgraph teams for the excellent agent frameworks
-- Academic conferences for providing open access to research papers